(904) 373-8374

 What Is Term Life Insurance?

-Term life insurance provides coverage for a specific period—typically 10, 20, or 30 years.
-If you pass away during that term, your beneficiaries receive the policy’s death benefit.
-If you outlive the term, the policy simply expires and no benefit is paid unless your policy includes a Return of Premium (ROP) feature, which may refund some or all of the premiums you’ve paid, depending on the contract.
+Term life insurance provides coverage for a specific period of time, commonly 10, 20, or 30 years.
+If you pass away during the term, your beneficiaries receive the policy’s death benefit.
+If you outlive the term, the policy expires and no benefit is paid—unless the policy includes a Return of Premium (ROP) feature, which may refund some or all premiums paid, depending on the contract.

 Key Benefits of Term Life Insurance

-• Simple and straightforward – No cash value or investment component to manage.
+• Simple structure – No cash value or savings component to manage

 Potential Drawbacks of Term Life Insurance